icfog/consortium/jerusalem-protocol.markdown

 #### Configuring Sensors for Recording

-- Name Your Subject Group
+1. Name Your Subject Group
   - Open the Mobility Lab application.
 Click the icon in the top right-hand corner to name your subject group.
   - Click “+ Add New” from the drop-down menu.
 Name the new Subject Group FOG-ST.
   - All new subjects will be added to the FOG-ST subject group.

 ![Figure 4](images/jp-test-04.png)

-- Hardware Configuration
+1. Configure Hardware
   - Navigate to the “Hardware Configuration” tab across the top indicated by a wrench icon.
   - Assign Opals to a body site location by dragging from the Available Sensors list and dropping on the human model.
   - The sensors will now show in the Assigned Sensors list.